Frequently asked questions

 Yes.
 He will have a good time

-every single thing you need for the baby, including diapers and
+you every single thing you need for the baby, including diapers

-pediatric medicines.
-(The hotel pools are solar heated - by the
+and pediatric medicines.
+(The hotel pools are solar heated -

-sun, not panels - and can be cold.
-Check to see if the pool is
+by the sun, not panels - and can be cold.
+Check to see if the

-too cold for a baby.)
-Some baby needs can be found in dollar stores,
+pool is too cold for a baby.)
+Some baby needs can be found in

-but it is best to be prepared by bringing what you need.
+dollar stores, but it is best to be prepared by bringing what

 Other